-If your current webshop is making use of the Magento platform, of course you want to be sure that all tailor made programming keeps working after an upgrade.
-Unfortunately it happens too often when you try saving money, you’re actually compromising the quality and after a short while you technical issues appearing.
+If your current webshop is making use of the Magento platform, of course, you want to be sure that all tailor-made programming keeps working after an upgrade.
+Unfortunately, it happens too often when you try saving money, you’re actually compromising the quality and after a short while, your technical issues appearing.

 If your webshop can be accessed online, it doesn’t mean that everything works perfectly.
 Sometimes you discover the dis-functionalities when you need to implement something new or just want to make an upgrade.

-The only way to avoid a technical debt, is to go for quality from the start.
-We would prefer to postpone an extra module until it fits your budget then to build halfway, because it will hunt you and us in a later phase.
+The only way to avoid a technical debt is to go for quality from the start.
+We would prefer to postpone an extra module until it fits your budget than to build halfway because it will hunt you and us in a later phase.